Feature management overview

-- Not enabled – This tab shows all features that haven't been turned on.
+- Not enabled – This tab shows all features that aren't turned on.
 The newest features appear at the top of the list.
-The total number of new features that haven't been turned on is also shown on a tile at the top of the page shows the total number of new features that are currently off.
+In addition, a tile at the top of the page shows the total number of new features that are currently off.

 - Scheduled – This tab shows all features that have been scheduled to be turned on in the future.
 The features that have the earliest scheduled date appear at the top of the list.
 In addition, a tile at the top of the page shows the total number of scheduled features.

 - All – This tab shows all features.
 The newest features appear at the top of the list.

-If a feature hasn't been turned on, an Enable Now button appears in the details pane.
-You can use this button to turn on the feature.
+If a feature hasn't been turned on, an Enable now button appears in the details pane.
+You can use this button to enable the feature.

-Some features can't be turned off after you turn them on.
-If the feature that you're trying to turn on can't be turned off, you receive a warning.
-At that point, you can select Cancel to cancel the operation and leave the feature turned off.
-However, if you select Enable to turn on the feature, you won't be able to turn it off later.
+Some features can't be disabled after you enable them.
+If the feature that you're trying to turn on can't be enabled, you will receive a warning.
+At that point, you can select Cancel to cancel the operation and leave the feature disabled.
+However, if you select Enable to enable the feature, you won't be able to disable it later.

-Some features will display a message that provides additional information before you turn them on.
+Some features will display a message that provides additional information before you enable them.
 These features are indicated by a yellow warning symbol.
-You should read the additional information carefully to better understand what will happen when the feature is enabled.
-However, you can still select Enable to turn on the feature.
+You should read the additional information carefully, to ensure that you understand what will happen when the feature is enabled.
+However, you can still select Enable to enable the feature.

 Some features will display a message that the feature can't be enabled until an action is taken.
 These features are indicated by a red X symbol.
 You must take the actions described in the description before the feature is enabled.
 For example, if you can't use a feature until a configuration key is disabled, then you must disable the configuration key first and then return to Feature management to enable the feature.

-After a feature is turned on, a message appears below the Learn more link in the details pane.
-This message either states that the feature was turned on or it indicates that the future date when the feature is scheduled to be turned on.
+After a feature is enabled, a message appears below the Learn more link in the details pane.
+This message either states that the feature was enabled or indicates the future date when the feature is scheduled to be enabled.
 It appears every time that you select the feature in the feature list.

-Features that are scheduled to be turned on in the future appear on the Scheduled tab.
-A batch process will turn them on at midnight on the specified date, based on the time zone that is represented by the system date.
+Features that are scheduled to be enabled in the future appear on the Scheduled tab.
+A batch process will enable them at midnight on the specified date, based on the time zone that is represented by the system date.

 Reschedule a feature

-If a feature has been scheduled to be turned on in the future, a Schedule button appears in the details pane.
+If a feature has been scheduled to be enabled in the future, a Schedule button appears in the details pane.
 You can use this button to change the Enable date value to a different date.

 - Select the scheduled feature to reschedule, and then, in the details pane, select Schedule.

-- In the dialog box that appears, in the Enable date field, specify the new date when the feature should be turned on.
+- In the dialog box that appears, in the Enable date field, specify the new date when the feature should be enabled.

 - Select Enable to reschedule the feature or Disable to cancel the schedule.

-If a feature has already been turned on, a Disable button appears in the details pane.
-You can use this button to turn off the feature.
-The Disable button isn't available if the feature can't be turned off after it's turned on.
+If a feature has been enabled, a Disable button appears in the details pane.
+You can use this button to disable the feature.
+The Disable button isn't available if the feature can't be disabled.

-After a feature is turned off, a message appears below the Learn more link in the details pane.
-This message states that the feature hasn't yet been turned on.
+After a feature is disabled, a message appears below the Learn more link in the details pane.
+This message states that the feature hasn't been enabled.
 It appears every time that you select the feature in the feature list.
-Features that haven't been turned on appear on the Not enabled tab.
+Features that haven't been enabled appear on the Not enabled tab.

-Sometimes, a critical feature is delivered that must be turned on automatically when you do an update.
-These features will be turned on automatically on the date that is specified in the Enable date field.
+Sometimes, a critical feature is delivered that must be enabled automatically when you do an update.
+These features will be enabled automatically on the date that is specified in the Enable date field.
 For these features, a message appears below the Learn more link in the details pane.
-This message either states that the feature was turned on or indicates the future date when the feature will be turned on.
+This message either states that the feature was enabled or indicates the future date when the feature will be enabled.
 It appears every time that you select the feature in the feature list.

 Enable all features

-When you select Enable all, an option will appear where you need provide the following information:
+When you select Enable all, an option appears where you must provide the following information:

 - A list of all features that require confirmation before they can be enabled.
 If you want to enable the features in the list, select Yes for the Enable features requiring confirmation button.